Medtronic Infuse Bone Graft | Call Our Experienced Injury Lawyers

 In 2002, Medtronic received limited approval from the Food and Drug Administration (FDA) to use their synthetic bone protein in specific surgeries on the lower spine that approach from the front only, tibia fractures, sinus augmentation and some dental procedures.
 They were not given approval for use in neck surgeries or surgeries originating through the side or back.
 Yet, with dangerous results doctors have been using Infuse in unapproved neck (cervical) and lower back fusions.

 The FDA issued an INFUSE warning in July 2008 after receiving several reports of serious complications caused by the protein.
 Medtronic is accused of fraud, encouraging the use of the bone protein in off-label situations and failure to issue notifications of complications or a product recall.
 Due in large part to persistent and deceptive marketing, 85% of INFUSE sales were for off-label uses by 2011.
 In 2012, the US Senate found that Medtronic influenced research studies and secretly paid surgeons to write positive articles about their devices.

 Off-label surgeries using the INFUSE Bone Graft trigger serious and sometimes debilitating side effects including infection, bone and nerve injury, sterility, urinary problems and potentially an increased risk of cancer.

 Additional complications include:

 If you or a loved one is experiencing complications after surgery from the use artificial bone graft during surgery, you may be eligible to file a lawsuit.
-For a free evaluation of your case involving defective medications or pharmaceuticals, contact the personal injury attorneys at Rubenstein Law at 1-800-FL-LEGAL, we are available for you 24/7, nights and weekends.
-With offices across the state, we help victims of product liability throughout Florida.
+For a free evaluation of your case involving defective medications or pharmaceuticals, contact the personal injury attorneys at Rubenstein Law.